Stealth Address

 Benefits:

-Payment Unlinking: Observer can't link multiple payments to same wallet.
+Payment Unlinking: Observer cannot link multiple payments to the same wallet.

-Recipient Privacy: Sender doesn't expose recipient address publicly.
+Recipient Privacy: Sender does not expose recipient address publicly.

-Address Reuse Prevention: Each payment uses new address (prevents address reuse dangers).
+Address Reuse Prevention: Each payment uses a new address, preventing address reuse dangers.

 Scalable: Can implement at application layer without protocol changes.